JannicCutura/fundmappeR/README.md

 - **Class table**: This table contains data on the individual fund share class. `class_id` and `date` act as primary key.
 - **Series table**: This table contains data on the individual fund (i.e. a series). `series_id` and `date` act as primary key.
 - **Holdings table**: This table contains data on the individual holdings.
-- **Collateral table**: This table conatins data on the collateral posted for secured items.
+- **Collateral table**: This table contains data on the collateral posted for secured items.

 ## Architecture